clement-fischer/slackreports/README.md

 # slackreports

-This is a basic tool to send at most one message every X seconds on a Slack channel using a webhook.
+This is a basic tool to send at most one message every X seconds on a Slack channel using a webhook, useful to reduce the volume of messages when only the latest message is important.
 Only the latest message set by the `Update` method will be sent.
 Use the `Stop` method release associated resources.

 ## Example